Company Logo - Home Link

 • Guide to visiting the National Archives

-If you've seen the popular movie National Treasure starring Nicholas Cage, you know about the National Archives, the building that stores the most important and famous documents in America, including the Declaration of Independence.
+If you've seen the famous movie National Treasure starring Nicholas Cage, you know about the National Archives.
+This building stores the most important and famous documents in America, including the Declaration of Independence.

 You can't miss these bedrocks of our liberties on your visit to Washington, DC.

-The National Archives is free to visit but there is the option to pay a small fee to reserve timed entry which we recommend during peak season and holiday weekends.
+The National Archives is free to visit, but a small fee can be paid to reserve timed entry, which we recommend during peak season and holiday weekends.

 National Gallery of Art